niclake/niclake.github.io/hello.md

 - I share photos with friends and family on [Instagram](http://instagram.com/niclake)
 - I blog on [my website](https://niclake.me)
 - I don't care for [LinkedIn](https://www.linkedin.com/in/niclake/), but I'm happy to connect with you there
-- I'm done with Twitter & Facebook - I have accounts there, but I'm working to get away from them as soon as possible.
+- I'm done with Twitter & Facebook - I have accounts there, but I'm working to get away from them as soon as possible

 *(This is a [Hello page](https://alastairjohnston.com/introducing-hello-pages/), inspired by [Alastair Johnston](https://alastairjohnston.com) and [brought to my attention](https://www.patrickrhone.net/11911-2/) by [Patrick Rhone](https://www.patrickrhone.net).)*